You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 How do you know if you’re spending too little time or too much time?
 Generally speaking:

 • You want to get to a point where if you see a question, it looks familiar to another question you’ve seen.
 If it starts to feel repetitive, that’s good.
 That’s the point.
-It’s not necessarily about the number of hours but how much skill and intuition you’ve gained.
+It’s not so much about the number of hours but how much skill and intuition you’ve gained.

-• To avoid burnout, 4-5 months maximum full time is probably as long as you want to go.
-You could make do with less than this if you focus and dial in on essential activities.
+• To avoid burnout, 4-5 months full time is probably the maximum you want to spend.
+You can absolutely make do with less than this especially if you focus and dial in on essential activities.

 Ultimately, the length of your preparation depends on your personal situation, particularly whether you’ve taken the exam before, and your strengths and weaknesses.
 Your focus and your willingness to expose your ego to bruises are also factors.

-Less of a factor in my eyes is how many hours per day you have available to study, though the work-study student’s schedule will be more sensitive to this.
+Less of a factor in my eyes is how many hours you have available to study, though the work-study student’s schedule will be more sensitive to this.

-There’s also no definite answer to quantitive questions that people like to ask.
-For example, how many hours do I need to study to pass, or how many questions do I need to do to pass… There are wide-ranging cases of bar takers doing the impossible and fumbling under the most favorable conditions.
+There’s generally no definite answer to quantitive questions that people like to ask.
+How many hours do I need to study to pass, how many questions do I need to do to pass, etc. This isn’t a stamp card!
+There are wide-ranging cases, from bar takers passing under impossible conditions to those fumbling under the most favorable conditions.

 • Are you a first timer or a retaker?